linq2db/docs/source/articles/sql/CTE.md

    };
 ```

-You are not limited in the number of  CTEs defined in a query, and they may reference each other. `LINQ To DB` will put them in the correct order and generate SQL with one limitation - **there should be no circular references between CTEs**.
+You are not limited in the number of  CTEs, defined in a query, and they may reference each other. `LINQ To DB` will put them in the correct order and generate SQL with one limitation - **there should be no circular references between CTEs**.

 ```sql
 WITH [EmployeeSubordinatesReport]